kelompok1-swe-academya/caper-be/README.md

-# Hackathon Fiber Starter
+# Caper BE

 ![Go Version](https://img.shields.io/badge/Go-1.23+-00ADD8?style=flat&logo=go)

 ## Description

-This project presents a boilerplate/starter kit for rapidly developing RESTful APIs using Go, Fiber, and PostgreSQL.
+This is a backend application for Caper project.
+It is designed following the best practices and recommendations to ensure a clean, maintainable, and scalable codebase.
+It is also built with security in mind to protect against common security threats.

 The application is built on [Go v1.23.4](https://tip.golang.org/doc/go1.22) and [PostgreSQL](https://www.postgresql.org/).
 It uses [Fiber](https://docs.gofiber.io/) as the HTTP framework and [pgx](https://github.com/jackc/pgx) as the driver and [sqlx](github.com/jmoiron/sqlx) as the query builder.
 It also utilizes [Redis](https://redis.io/) as the caching layer with [go-redis](https://github.com/redis/go-redis/) as the client.